JodieHillKitcherside/ci-project01-bcfcls/README.md

 3. Central League table:
 This table groups all teams in the Central London Premier League.
 This will tell the user what postion BCFCLS current sit at, should they be interested to track the league standings.
 This also tells the user of competitiors standings.
 4. Map of the home ground:
 This feautres displays the address and google map to the home ground.
 This will guide all users to the location of their majority matches.
+User can play around with the map on the page to see nearby how to access the park or for shps, resturants, public transport links.
 5. Photo of the boys at the goal:
 Displays an image from a recent match to insprire all users, players or observers.
 ![BCFCLS Fixtures - Table and Map](assets/images/screenshots-readme/fixtures-main-features.png)